clux/kubecon2020/source/slides.md

 notes:
 - Trait is just a way to grab metadata that is consistent across all objects.
 - Even if always on same key, type system can't guarantee that.
-- Slightly simplifying; as the actual one is slightly more general, and allows parametrising the metadata types.
-Not super relevant, but: all listable types uses `ListMeta`, but everything else returns `ObjectMeta`
+- Slightly simplifying; k8s-openapi distinguishes between listable types using `ListMeta`, but everything else returns `ObjectMeta`
-- But we (kube-rs) can only really do useful ops on top of objects that have `ObjectMeta`, so theres' slightly more indirection for us to actually get the the behaviour we want.
+- and we (kube-rs) can only really do useful ops on top of objects that have `ObjectMeta`, so slightly hiding a few details.

 ---
 ### kube-rs: Resource struct